 Pre-Submission Release of Information

-Selecting Yes for this release authorizes AACPMAS to release your name and contact information to your selected programs before you submit your application.
+Selecting Yes for this release authorizes AACPMAS to release your legal name and contact information to your selected programs before you submit your application.
 Your programs will be able to send you important information about their admissions process before you complete your application.

 This statement serves as a contractual agreement between you and AACPMAS.
 You must agree to these terms in order to submit your application.